fltk/fltk/fluid/README_fl.txt

   "i18n_conditional" <word> : string

-  "header_name" <word> : can be the full filename, or just the
+  "header_name" <word> : can be the full filename or just the extension,
-      extension e.g. “.h” in which case FLUID will use the same filename as the .fl file.
+      e.g. “.h” in which case FLUID will use the same filename as the .fl file.

-  "code_name" <word> : can be the full filename, or just the
+  "code_name" <word> : can be the full filename or just the extension,
-      extension e.g. “.cxx”
+      e.g. “.cxx”.

   "snap" <word> : starting in V1.4 from May 2023, the 'snap' keyword can be
       used to store the selected layout and preset and include more suites